 13. Festival Awards

-Jury prizes for Feature Films: Film of the Festival, Best UK Feature, Best International Feature, Best Director, Best Screenplay, Best Performance, Best Cinematography, Best Documentary and the Discovery Award.
+Jury prizes for Feature Films: Best UK Feature, Best International Feature, Best Director, Best Screenplay, Best Performance, Best Cinematography, Best Documentary and the Discovery Award.

 Jury prizes for Short Films: Best Short, Best Documentary Short, Best Animation Short, Best UK Short.